Milwaukee Jewish Timeline

 - Mount Sinai name changed to Sinai Samaritan Medical Center – equal number of board members from Good Samaritan and Mount Sinai

-- Shir Hadash, first Reconstructionist congregation in Milwaukee
+- Cong.
+Shir Hadash established as the first Reconstructionist congregation in Milwaukee

 - Wisconsin Jewish Conference established by Milwaukee Jewish Federation, Michael Blumenfeld, Dir.